aurora0x27/dotfiles/README.md

 > [!WARNING]
 >
-> The dotfiles collection is still in developing, not usable
+> The dotfiles collection is still in development, not usable

 ## Items